jeasoft/django-adminlte-templates/README.md

 )
 ```

-Install AdminLTE template context processor to djnago template engine like this:
+Install AdminLTE template context processor to django template engine like this:

 ```
 TEMPLATES = [